 - We are encouraging the production of innovative renewable energy sources.

-- We are supporting projects that are investigating deep geothermal and floating wind energy.
+- We are supporting projects that are developing deep geothermal and floating offshore wind energy.

 - We will encourage individuals to cut down on energy usage at home and at work.